bitovi/academy/src/angular/1-why-angular/why-angular.md

 Having a heavy hitting tech titan backing a library can make it a very sustainable choice to use.

-For more information see the <a href="https://docs.angularjs.org/guide/introduction" target="_blank">Angular Docs</a>
+For more information see the <a href="https://docs.angularjs.org/guide/introduction" >Angular Docs</a>